 When you work with a health coach, you get to dig deep into your wellness story.
 For example my most popular coaching package includes eight, fifty minute sessions, where we work together over a period of four months.
 And see each other every other week.

 We talk about your symptoms.
 Work on your health and life goals.
 We talk about what’s challenging in life, and what is working well in life.
 And we agree on mindful, achievable growth-work (like homework, but with a growth mindset attached), that steps you towards each of your wellness goals.

 This is how you create real change!
 Small bits of growth-work that over time add up to a big boon of healing.
 This is what steps us forward to achieving those big goals.

 And a Health Coach is there, by your side, supporting you consistently.
 Empowering you, helping you reevaluate when things are not working, and celebrating with you when things are going well!
 You know, the coach on the sidelines with the celebratory “Whoop, Whoop”!

 But let’s face it, not everything in life is worthy of that cheer either.
-There is some REALLY hard stuff that we are navigating.
-Especially over the last couple years.
+There is some REALLY hard stuff that we are navigating too.
+Especially over the last few years.
 And Health Coaches are also there to help you navigate through those really challenging times too.

-What do we not do as a Health Coach?
+What we not do as a Health Coach?